atxtechbro/tech-skills-gym/AmazonQ.md

 - How specific should the learning goals be?
 - What's the ideal number of exercises for a learning path?
 - How can prompts encourage exploration while maintaining structure?
-- What makes a learning certificate meaningful?
+- What elements make the learning experience feel most natural?

 ## Next Steps

-I plan to experiment with different prompt structures for various technical skills and document what works best.
-My goal is to develop a template that consistently creates engaging, effective learning experiences.
+I plan to experiment with this prompt pattern for various technical skills and document what works best.
+My goal is to refine a template that consistently creates engaging, effective learning experiences.